14 Bug Report Templates to Copy for QA Testing [2024]

 As you can see, all the elements for a great bug report are in there.

-However, creating such a detailed bug report in Teamwork can be overwhelming for clients, users, and nontechnical colleagues.
-It will take them a long time to create these reports.
+However, creating such a detailed bug report in Teamwork can be overwhelming for clients, users, and non-technical colleagues.
+It will take them a long time.

 Fortunately, you can speed up that process dramatically by using Marker.io for Teamwork.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your Teamwork task—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your Teamwork task.

-Finally, if you want your reporters to follow a specific bug report template to help structure the bug report into the Teamwork description, simply switch on the template to have the steps to reproduce the bug, as well as the expected and actual results.
+Finally, if you want your reporters to follow a specific structure, simply switch on the template to have the steps to reproduce the bug, as well as the expected and actual results.

 If your team is running on Teamwork, start your free trial of Marker.io for Teamwork.